Tephra Analysis Unit

-The TAU is equipped with a world-class Cameca SX100 electron probe microanalysis instrument which features five wavelength dispersive spectrometers, energy dispersive spectrometer and is operated by the latest version of Cameca’s Windows-based Peak Sight software.
+The TAU uses the world-class Cameca SX100 instrument of the electron probe microanalysis facility.
+This features five wavelength dispersive spectrometers, energy dispersive spectrometer, transmitted and reflected light, secondary and backscatter imagery.
+It is operated via Cameca’s Windows-based Peak Sight software.
 Off-line data processing using Peak Sight is available.

 The SX100 is configured in a way that is ideal for tephra analysis.
 Most importantly, it has large analysing crystals for analysis of volatlle elements Na and K, preventing their mobilisation during analysis.
 Other large crystals enable rapid and sensitive analysis of trace elements including P and Ti to detection limits of the order of 70 - 80 ppm.

 The SX100’s exceptional imaging capabilities include backscattered electron imagery, for identification and avoidance of crystals within glasses, and transmitted and reflected light microscope at magnifications between x100 and x900.
 The energy dispersive detector allows rapid discrimination between glass and mineral fragments.

 Secondary electron image of an approximately 10 x 15 micron crypto-tephra grain, after analysis.
 Beam diameter was 5 microns.